 Also, you can save TONS of money by making your own yogurt.
 I use this easy yogurt tutorial and it’s never failed me, ever.
 Once you have a batch of homemade yogurt ready, you can turn it into Greek yogurt using the tutorial right here.
 Easy peasy!

-We use them to make chocolate hummus, and you love that too, right?
+We use them to make Chocolate Hummus, and you love that too, right?

 - It’s an easy way to add 4.4 grams of protein to your smoothie.
 After comparing dry beans to canned beans, it turns out that dry beans are the better deal.